 The CTA is a way to convert a visit into a registration by attracting his/her attention.
 CTA typically includes an offer or a free product demonstration.
 As the name says, the goal is for the reader to take action, so the call-to-action has to be attractive.
 In return, you can ask the user to enter their email address and there you go, you have a lead.

 Do you want us to grow your startup revenue with content marketing?

 Getting a lead is just a first step.
 You now need to convert them into sales in order to increase your startup revenue.
 When a potential customer has already consumed many articles of your blog, you will know perfectly how you can help and the sales process will be much faster.
 Keep that in mind!

 To convert your leads into sales, you need to put in place a sales funnel.
+You have many strategies to escalate your sales.
 What I recommend is to create an email marketing strategy.
 After getting emails of subscribers, you need to keep your subscribers in the loop by creating great email marketing campaigns.
 You can send them your new blog posts, newsletters, special offers or create a drip email marketing campaign.
 Your sales funnel and email marketing strategy have to be A/B tested as well.
 The headlines, the CTA, the time you send the emails, the format, the colors... everything has to be split tested in order to find what brings you sales.